 Time Tracking

-In this mode the history sidebar of cards contains an Add Time button which allows to enter and edit time tracking information.
+In this mode the History side panel of an open Card contains an Add Time button which allows to enter and edit time tracking information.
 Using the button, you may enter time spent and choose the date and time on which this work happened.
-The entered time-tracking data is always associated with your user account.
+The entered time tracking data is always associated with your user account.

 The history panel also shows previously tracked time.
 You can correct the tracked time by using the plus/minus buttons next to the time entry to add or remove time in 5 minutes steps (*spent too long at the coffee machine?).
 You can also click on the time entry itself for an input field offering more extensive editing.
 You can delete the full time tracking entry by clicking the trash icon next to it.

-You can also use time-tracking information to sort cards.
-This is a good way for quickly identifying expensive tasks in your milestone or deck view.
+You can also use time tracking information to sort cards.
+This is a good way for quickly identifying expensive tasks in your Run, Milestone or Deck view.

 Real-time tracking

 Enabling real-time tracking also gives you a handy widget in the bottom left, which highlights your current task and the time spent so far.
 You can quickly adjust the time spent by using the plus/minus buttons.
-You can also stop the current card work by pressing the stop button on the widget.
+You can also stop the timer by pressing the stop button on the widget.

 In addition the web site title will change so that you can scan the time spent on your browser tab.
-In case you forget to stop the card timer you can always manually edit the card history to fix up the time.
-In your organization settings you will also find a field to edit the amount of time after which a card time tracker will stop automatically due to suspiciously effective work segments.
+In case you forget to stop the Card timer you can always manually edit the Card history to fix up the time.
+In your organization settings you will also find a field to edit the amount of time after which a Card time tracker will stop automatically due to suspiciously effective work segments.
+If the tracker was automatically stopped, you’ll receive a notication and the widget of the bottom will have turned into a snoozing purple color.

 Time Tracking Report